frankshearar/Home/Register-package-signing-certificates.md

 * This can be overridden to require any specific owner's certificate.
 Submitting an unsigned package will not be possible in this case.
     ![image](https://user-images.githubusercontent.com/14800916/35362998-b8af5072-011c-11e8-8416-47200842b281.png)

+## Show signed package and certificate information for packages
+Package authors should be able to find out if a particular version of the package was signed or not looking at the package submission history:

 ## 2-FA requirement for managing certificates

 An owner can manage certificates only if he/she has signed in using 2-FA.
 The below screenshots proposes the experience when an owner, not signed in using 2-FA, tries to register a certificate.